 The disappointment of Paranormal Activity 4 is that it goes through all the moves but you feel that it is simply playing into expectations and delivering audiences the familiar jumps they expect.
 You can predict almost every move that the film wheels out.
 There are very few of them where the film does something unexpected and almost none where it has you on the edge of or jumping out of the seat.

 Directors Henry Joost and Ariel Schulman first appeared with Catfish (2010) and then made the previous entry Paranormal Activity 4.
-They subsequently made the zombie film Viral (2016) also for Blumhouse and the social media thriller Nerve (2016).
+They subsequently made the zombie film Viral (2016) also for Blumhouse, the social media thriller Nerve (2016), the superpowers film Project Power (2020) and the superhero film Secret Hedquarters (2022).